Pricing and Valuation under the Real-World Measure: Motivation

-The mathematical tools I use belong to martingale theory \citep{JS2002} and the key results stem from a discipline called \textit{Enlargement of Filtrations}, developed by \citet{YJ1978,YJ1985}.\footnote{For a nice overview see \citet[][Ch.\ 2]{Jeanblanc2010}, which contains a comprehensive list of references.\fspace} This is a popular instrument in modern finance and has been often applied in the recent literature, especially in the area of credit risk and insider trading \citep{Amendinger1999,BR2002,EJY2000,Kohatsu-Higa2007}.
-The enlargement is typically done under some probability measure $\Q$ that is equivalent to $\P$.
+The mathematical tools I use belong to martingale theory \citep{JS2003} and the key results stem from a discipline called ``enlargement of filtrations,'' developed by \citet{YJ1978,YJ1985}.\footnote{For a nice overview see \citet[][Ch.\ 2]{Jeanblanc2010}, which contains a comprehensive list of references on that topic.} This is a popular instrument in modern finance and has often been applied in the recent literature, especially in the area of credit risk and insider trading \citep{Amendinger1999,BR2002,EJY2000,Kohatsu-Higa2007}.
+The enlargement of filtration is typically done under some probability measure $\Q$ that is equivalent to $\P$.
 To the best of my knowledge, the question of market sensitivity, where we are mainly concerned with an enlargement under the \emph{physical} measure, has not yet been investigated in the literature.